silvanias/Julia/README.md

 ### Built With

+I am using the Python Flask framework for all handling of routing and backend logic.
 The front end of the website is all done in plain HTML, CSS and JavaScript.
-The production database is saved on PostgreSQL, with the local db using SQLite.
+The production database is saved on PostgreSQL, with the development db using SQLite.
 The rendering of the Mandelbrot set is done entirely in python with the matplotlib library used for visualisation.
-All other backend functions are handled with Flask.
+Anything not mentioned uses Python. <br>

+I tried to experiment with a wide range of testing in this project and attempt to apply best practices in regards to the testing pyramid/mocking/coverage, and so am using a variety of technologies relating to this.
+Currently I am using pytest/unittest for all integration and unit tests, Playwright for E2E, Selenium for screenshot testing, Mutagen for mutation testing and Coverage.py for measuring the coverage of my tests.

 ### Architecture
 The below diagram does not show all endpoints and functions, but it does show the primary ones relating to displaying and rendering fractals.